Snickerdoodle Cupcakes For Two

 Instead of creaming butter and sugar together first, we add the butter and sugar directly to the dry ingredients.
 Why?
 The butter coats the flour, which helps prevent too much gluten from forming.
 And too much gluten is the enemy of tender cake — it leads to dense, gummy crumbs.

 Reverse creaming flips that script.
-You get light, fluffy cupcakes with a fine, pillowy crumb — and zero fuss.
+You get light cupcakes with a fine, pillowy crumb — and zero fuss.

 Cupcake Tips Before You Bake

-You’ve seen me say it before, but it’s always worth repeating: all of the refrigerated ingredients should be at room temperature.
-The cupcakes will bake evenly when all the ingredients start at the same temp.
+- You’ve seen me say it before, but it’s always worth repeating: all of the refrigerated ingredients should be at room temperature.
+This means anywhere between 65 to 72 degrees Fahrenheit.
+The cupcakes will bake soft and evenly when all the ingredients start at the same temp.

 Did You Make It?
 Let’s Hear About It!